The Quack Scale lists Predatory Health Practitioners

 - Support or critique from colleagues.

-- Advice or proffered medical opinions that are misleading, dangerous or untested and that often fall outside the professional’s field of expertise.
+- Advice or proffered medical opinions that are misleading, dangerous, or untested and that often fall outside the professional’s field of expertise.

-- For profit business model or revenue generation attached to opinions and advice offered by the individual.
+- For-profit business model or revenue generation attached to opinions and advice offered by the individual.

 What if a medical professional isn’t listed?

 If you are ever in doubt about advice relating to your health we strongly recommend seeking a second opinion from a similarly qualified professional.
-Most doctors really do have their patient’s best interests at heart, it’s the quacks you need to watch out for.
+Most doctors really do have their patient’s best interests at heart, it’s the quacks and predators you need to watch out for.

 Where does the term “Quack” come from?